Pankajbawane/NetworkSpectator/README.md

   - Configure skip rules both programmatically (in code) and dynamically (via UI)

 - **Lightweight and easy to integrate**
-  - One liner setup to start monitoring and logging
+  - One-line setup to start monitoring and logging
   - No external dependencies
   - Works with SwiftUI and UIKit/AppKit
-  - Configurable debug logging print
+  - Configurable logging on Xcode debug console

 - **Cross-platform SwiftUI support**
   - iOS 17.0+